KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

 using decoration identifiers directly.

-In cases when decoration parameter carried by ``llvm.ptr.annotation`` coalesces with a value carried by another LLVM attribute, ``llvm.ptr.annotation`` must be discarded.
-For example:
+In cases when decoration parameter carried by ``llvm.ptr.annotation`` coalesces with a value carried by another LLVM attribute, the translator is free to chose the value depending on the meaning of the annotation.
+For example for alignment we can chose the biggest alignment specified in LLVM IR:

 .. code-block:: llvm
   @.str.0 = private unnamed_addr addrspace(1) constant [16 x i8] c"{44:\221024\22}\00", section "llvm.metadata"